 'The Outside Kerala Market' - Ranjith Sankar Column

-[ Fri, Nov 2, 2012 ]
+Ranjith Sankar [ Fri, Nov 2, 2012 ]

 - On Molly Aunty Rocks!'s 50th Day, director Ranjith Sankar writes about the significance of outside Kerala market for a Malayalam Movie.

 Today is the 50th day since Molly Aunty Rocks(MAR) released in Kerala.
 And there is a cinema theater strike starting today.
 My film career had always had relations with strikes and harthals.
 Passenger was released on a harthal day with its first show starting at evening 6.There was a harthal on the next day of MAR release (15th Sep) for Diesel price hike.
 Many in the media struck similarities in the movie itself as MAR starts on a harthal day for a petrol price hike!
 There was another cinema bandh on the release week if I recollect right.
 May be you need to learn to live with this if u wants to make movies and do business in Kerala.